-The Group loss for the year to 31 December 2022 was US\$467,793 (2021: US\$821,344).
-There were no revenues and the majority of this loss related to administrative, listing and transaction costs.
+The Group loss for the year to 31 December 2023 was US\$916,592 (2022: US\$467,793).
+There were no revenues and the majority of this loss related to administrative, listing, finance and transaction costs.

-The loss per share was US\$0.007 (2021: loss per share US\$0.009).
+The loss per share was US\$0.007 (2022: loss per share US\$0.007).

-The Group currently has no source of revenue and is reliant on loans to continue to meet its overhead expenditure.
-The Group held cash balances of US\$20,421 as at 31 December 2022.
+The Group currently has no source of revenue and is reliant on equity funding and loans to continue to meet its overhead expenditures.
+The Group held cash balances of US\$738 as at 31 December 2023.

-The Directors note that the Group will need additional funding to continue operations for the foreseeable future and, coupled with the fact that there is no guarantee that the TM2 transaction will be completed, this means there is a material uncertainty as to the Group's ability to continue as a going concern.
-The Directors are confident however that the Group will be able to raise, as required, sufficient cash or reduce its commitments to enable it to continue its operations and to continue to meet, as and when they fall due, its liabilities for at least the next twelve months from the date of approval of the Group financial statements.
+The Directors note that the Group will need additional funding to continue operations for the foreseeable future and that this means there is a material uncertainty as to the Group's ability to continue as a going concern.
+The Directors are confident however that the Group will be able to raise, as required, sufficient cash to enable it to continue its operations and to continue to meet, as and when they fall due, its liabilities for at least the next twelve months from the date of approval of the Group financial statements.
 The Group financial statements have, therefore, been prepared on the going concern basis.

-The Group has 3 members of staff (including Directors).
+The Group has 2 members of staff (including Directors).